-In this article we hope to share a few suggestions with you over one of the picnics most essential items – the picnic blanket.
+In this article, we hope to share a few suggestions with you over one of the picnics most essential items – the picnic blanket.
 Going on a picnic without a blanket would be tantamount to going to the sun with no sunscreen.
-Ok, I might be over egging it a little there but the point is that if you’re planning a great day out then some kind of outdoor blanket is required.
+Ok, I might be over-egging it a little there but the point is that if you want to plan a great day out then you will need some kind of outdoor blanket.
+So we’ve compiled a list of the best picnic blankets.

 To qualify this statement let me give you a few examples where the picnic blanket is an absolute must.
 Perhaps the weather leading up to your picnic has not been the best and when you arrive at your destination the ground has become damp.
 There is no way around this other than suffering wet clothes or lying down a nice big waterproof picnic blanket.

-What follows are some examples of blankets that are on the market.
+What follows are some examples of the best picnic blankets that are on the market.
 From traditional plaid blankets for your grassy fields to your waterproof picnic blankets for when the weather has been misbehaving.
 We hope you find the selections varied and informative.

 Woolen Picnic Blankets

-I don’t know about you but whenever I think about picnic blankets my mind is instantly turned to plaid, 100% wool options.
+I don’t know about you but whenever I think about what’s the best picnic blankets my mind instantly turns to plaid, 100% wool options.
 It is the most striking item you can perhaps buy for your picnic.
 Sure, you could splash out on a great silver cutlery set or purchase those beautiful crystal wine glasses you’ve had your eye on for so long but none of these will come close to the impression a traditional plaid woolen blanket will give off.

 Plaid blankets, of course, refer to the checkered or tartan pattern you probably most associate with kilts but woolen blankets are the most iconic, traditional and sought after blankets for picnics, plaid or no plaid.
-The feel of them on a hot summers day is second to none and if needs be can be wrapped around yourself or your loved ones for warmth when the chill picks up a bit.
+The feel of them on a hot summers day is second to none and if needs be, you can wrap them around yourself or the ones you love for warmth when the chill picks up a bit.